 While they may not be your current target audience, Generation Z will be one day, especially as the oldest members of this generation are already firmly into adulthood with their own disposable income.
-Of those who haven’t yet reached adulthood, with an average $16.90 weekly allowance, this generation controls the spending of $44bn per year.
+Of those who haven’t yet reached adulthood, with an average $16.90 weekly allowance, this generation controls $44bn per year of buying power already and are expected to command 40% of consumer shopping by 2020.
 This generation has a huge influence in spending power and so will be undeniably influential to future purchases of products and services.

 Generation Y, Generation Z’s predecessors and commonly known as ‘the millennials', are often seen as the ‘target market’ for new products and services, and so a lot of marketing effort has been geared towards them.
 Yet, this approach fails to encompass the most enigmatic, fast-moving and lucrative generation that came after them.
 By marketing to Generation Z, we also capture Generation Y as they tend to use many of the same social media and technology channels, but this relationship only works one way.
 Target only Generation Y and you risk losing business.

 Generation Z are concerned most of all with identity.
 Through the technology they have been surrounded by since birth, they have created new personal identities, championing every aspect of their life from fashion and food to political and social activism.
 They have grown up amidst instability; economic recession, terrorism, school shootings and climate change are just a few of the threats and challenges that this generation has to contend with.
 Most importantly, for them, technology remains at the heart of both problem and solution.